 Heading this ESD team effort is an ESD program coordinator (“ESD coordinator”).
 Ideally, this responsibility should be a full-time job.
 However, we seldom operate in an ideal environment and you may have to settle for the function to be a major responsibility of an individual.
 The ESD coordinator is responsible for developing, budgeting, and administering the program.
 The ESD coordinator also serves as the company’s internal ESD consultant to all ESD control programs areas.

 2. Assess Your Organization, Facility, Processes and Losses

 Your next step is to gain a thorough understanding of your environment and its impact on ESD.
 Armed with your product quality loss and ESD sensitivity data, you can evaluate your facility, looking for areas and procedures that may possibly cause ESD problems.
-Be on the lookout for things such as static generating materials, personnel handling procedures for ESD sensitive items, and contacts of ESD sensitive devices to conductors
+Be on the lookout for things such as static generating materials, personnel handling procedures for ESDS items, and contacts of ESDS items to conductors.

 Document your processes or work instructions.
 Observe the movement of people and materials through the areas.
 Note those areas that would appear to have the greatest potential for ESD problems.
 Remember, that ESD can occur in the warehouse just as it can in the assembly areas.
 Then conduct a thorough facility survey or audit.
 Measure personnel, equipment, and materials to identify proper resistance ranges and the presence of electrostatic fields in your environment.